 The Authority has initiated the adjustment of all of the privately-owned utilities impacted by the Segment 4 Project.
-Relocation design and construction is being performed by the utility owners with 100% reimbursement from the Authority.
+Relocation design and construction will be performed by the utility owners with 100% reimbursement from the Authority.
 The Authority has executed relocation agreements with all eleven privately owned utilities impacted by the Segment 4 Project and has issued NTP for the relocation of these facilities.

-Due to coordination and construction timeframes, the relocations for some utilities are not anticipated to be complete within the contract's estimated completion dates.
-It is not anticipated that these relocations will impact the Project critical path.
+Due to coordination and construction timeframes, the relocations for some utilities were not completed within the contract's estimated completion dates.
+These relocations did not impact the Project critical path.